 Free breakfast and lunch for all children ages 1-18

-Spring Lake Park Schools' Nutrition Services Department is excited to announce for the ninth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
-Breakfast and lunch will be provided at no cost to all children ages 1-18 at Park Terrace Elementary School and Westwood Intermediate and Middle School.
+Spring Lake Park Schools' Nutrition Services Department is excited to announce for the tenth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
+Breakfast and lunch will be provided at no cost to all children ages 1-18.

 - No application required; not limited to Spring Lake Park School's students